jameslan/setuptools-proto/README.md

 ## Execute

-An extra command `build_proto` is added, to compile `.proto` to python code.
+An extra setuptools command `build_proto` is added, to compile `.proto` to python code.
-This command will be automatically run before command `build_py`.
+This command will be automatically run before setuptools command `build_py`.